- August 17, 2020

 What Time Frame To Use

-Chart patterns can be found on any time frame.
+Chart patterns can be found in any time frame.
 The consensus is that any pattern found on a higher time frame such as daily and weekly charts, will have more impact than a lower time frame price pattern.

 Because the H&S pattern is all about a trend direction change, we want to make sure that it occurs when many market participants are aware of a pending reversal in price.